“Eat food. Not too much. Mostly plants.”

 When I was about 20, I joined a veg club at my community college and it was a HUGE game-changer for me.
 I learned about the animal suffering that happens on factory farms, and environmental issues, and felt in my heart the strong pull to align my food choices with my values.
 It was then that I decided to dedicate my life to promoting a plant-based diet.
 I held bake sales, passed out literature, got a job at an animal sanctuary, started this blog, moved jobs to work at a vegan advocacy organization, and ultimately started working on this website full-time.

 The site originally started out with me and my friends sharing our favorite inexpensive, plant-based recipes, but has now grown into a slew of resources!
-I’ve been working on it full-time since September 2016, and I’m extremely grateful for that opportunity every single day.
-In addition the recipes the site offers, I’ve also created meal plans that show how to eat plant-based if you only have $25 per week to spend, a slow cooker cookbook, the forthcoming Plant-Based on a Budget cookbook, and the Plant-Powered People Podcast, which shares stories of how people overcame struggles associated with transitioning to a plant-based diet.
+I've been working on it full-time since September 2016, and I'm extremely grateful for that opportunity every single day.
+In addition the recipes the site offers, I've also created meal plans that show how to eat plant-based if you only have $25 per week to spend, started the Plant-Based on a Budget Facebook support group, a slow cooker cookbook, the Plant-Based on a Budget cookbook, the 7 Days mini documentary, and the Plant-Powered People Podcast, which shares stories of how people overcame struggles associated with transitioning to a plant-based diet.

 I started eating vegetarian options for health reasons, and it completely changed my life for the better!
 Although it wasn't always easy and it took me awhile, I wouldn't change a thing.
 I know that my decision was a forever commitment, and I am glad I set myself up for success at a pace that was long-term sustainable.
 And I'm so excited to help you through the process, too!